 The JiJi Foundation is an exempt private foundation organized under section 501(c)(3) of the Internal Revenue Code.
-The Foundation's purpose is to support conservation, research, and public education on environmental issues.
-There are two geographic priority areas for the JiJi Foundation – California and the state of Baja California, Mexico.
+The Foundation's purpose is to support conservation, research, and public education on environmental issues, primarily in the state of Baja California, Mexico.

 The JiJi Foundation hopes that clarifying our grantmaking objectives below will help potential grantees determine how closely their activities align with our priorities.
 The objectives are as follows: